sedelmeyer/personal-website/docs/articles/dahon-classic.rst

 Braking surface
 """""""""""""""

+As was the case for many old steel bicycle rims, the braking surfaces of the rim are angled by design rather than being parallel to one another.
+As a result, the original brake pads that came on this bike were also angled (TODO: ADD IMAGE OF BRAKE PADS).
+This was required to provide flush contact between the pads and the rim sidewalls.
+Unfortunately, this also means that new commonly available brake pads will not sit flush to the rims while braking.
+Additionally, the braking surfaces of the rim are steeply angled, meaning that most brake pads will make very poor contact with that surface.

 Front and rear hubs
 """""""""""""""""""

-Additionally, the braking surfaces of the rim are steeply angled, meaning that most brake pads will make very poor contact with that surface.

 Drivetrain
 ^^^^^^^^^^